In what cases can a child be considered a dependent for the HAR?

 Between 16 and 25 years

-A child is considered to be your dependent in one of the following cases:
+A child is considered dependent on you in one of the following cases:

 - It is your effective and permanent responsibility.
-If the child arrived in your home after his 17e birthday, they must be related to you until 4e degree included (first cousins).
+If the child arrived in your home after his 17the birthday, they must be related to you until 4e degree included (first cousins).

-More generally, a person is dependent on you when you bear the costs of maintaining education, clothing, food and accommodation.
+More generally, a person is your dependant when you bear the costs of maintaining your education, clothing, food and accommodation.

 The dependent child may be recognized or not, adopted or entrusted for adoption, ward of the Nation or taken in.

-A child who has family ties in France and lives there permanently is considered to be dependent on his parents.
+Children who have family ties in France and live there permanently are considered to be dependent on their parents.
 On the other hand, if your child completes, outside France, one or more temporary stays whose duration exceeds 3 months during the calendar year, he can no longer be considered as being dependent.

 The total remuneration over a half-year is then divided by 6.

-Example: for the young person who perceived €1,120.43 net in july and august, the monthly average for period 1er april to september 30 is €2,240.86 divided by 6, or €373.47.
+Example: for the young person who perceived €1,120.43 net in July and August, the monthly average for the period of 1er april to september 30 is €2,240.86 divided by 6, or €373.47.
 As this amount is below the ceiling, family benefits are therefore maintained in full for the entire period. - If the average exceeds the ceiling, the young person no longer counts for the calculation of benefits only for the months in which the monthly ceiling was exceeded.

 The minimum wage taken into account depends on the period concerned:

-- between October and March, it is the minimum wage in effect on 1er October,
+- between October and March, the minimum wage is in effect on 1er October,

 - between April and September, this is the minimum wage in force on 1er April.